Merna-Zakaria/Udagram_udacity_deployment/Documentation/Pipeline/README.md

  are groups of commands that we want to run.
 This is where we will run commands to install, build or deploy our application.
 ## Workflows
  are instructions about the order of the jobs.
 They allow us to create complex flows and specify manual approvals.

+ ## pipeline process
+ A Deployment pipeline is the process of taking code from version control and making it readily available to users of your application in an automated fashion through steps
+ 1- Version Control the first stage of the deployment pipeline is started which triggers:
+    Code compilation
+    Unit tests
+    Code analysis
+    Installer creation
+    If all of these steps complete successfully the executables are assembled into binaries and stored into an artefact repository for later use.

+2-  Independent Deployment
+    An independent deployment is the process of deploying the compiled and tested artefacts onto development environments 3-  Production Deployment
+    deliver the code to live production servers